UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

 .. admonition:: Learning outcomes

-   - Load Julia modules and site-installed Julia packages
+   - Learn how to load Julia modules and access site-installed Julia packages
-   - Create a Julia environment
+   - Understant the Julia environments
-   - Install Julia packages with **Pkg**
+   - Familiarize with Julia packages installation with **Pkg**
-   - Write a batch script for running Julia
+   - Acquire the knowledge of writing batch scripts for running Julia
-   - Use Julia in parallel mode
+   - Discover and explore the different Julia parallelization tools
-   - Use GPUs with Julia
+   - Learn how Julia supports GPU computing
-   - Use Julia for ML
+   - Gain knowledge on how to run ML jobs in Julia

 .. admonition:: Your expectations?

     - Find best practices for using Julia at UPPMAX and HPC2N
-    - Packages
+    - Get the hang of packages functioning
     - Use the HPC performance with Julia